maedemir/CoDet/README.md

-Basically our job to make a prediction model is done in these 4 steps:
+Basically our job to make a prediction model is done in these four steps:
 - Loading and Visualizing the Dataset
 - Data Pre-Processing
-- Buliding & Training our Model Using Pre-traind Models (fine-tuning is done in 20 epoch with batch size of 32)
+- Building & Training our Model Using Pre-trained Models (fine-tuning is done in 20 epochs with a batch size of 32
 - Save and Evaluate the model

 ## Results
 ### Metrics
 - Precision

-The precision is the ratio tp / (tp + fp) where tp is the number of true positives and fp the number of false positives.
+The precision is the ratio tp / (tp + fp), where tp is the number of true positives and fp is the number of false positives.
 The precision is intuitively the ability of the classifier not to label a negative sample as positive.

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/72692826/184919263-9b9718a0-06e5-4db3-a302-5a44b6c61b41.png">